 - Windows XP: ksetup.exe should be installed from the Windows Support Tools package for Windows XP.

 - Windows Vista: ksetup.exe is not provided for Windows Vista, so either use the Windows XP executable or change the registry directly (see below).

-- Windows 7: ksetup.exe is included in the default Windows 7 installation.
+- Windows 7 and later: ksetup.exe is included in the default Windows 7 installation.

 If ksetup.exe is available on the client (or you have installed it), run the same ksetup commands that were run on the server: